ciscoheat/superforms-web/src/routes/components/+page.md

 What may look strange is `ZodValidation<T>`, this is required because we can use refine/superRefine/transform on the schema object, which will wrap it in a `ZodEffects` type, so it's not a `AnyZodObject` anymore.
 The `ZodValidation` type will extract the actual object, which may be several levels deep.

 We also need the field names for the actual data object, not the schema itself. `z.infer<T>` is used for that.
-And it's wrapped in, `FormPathLeaves`, the type for a nested path, so we can reach into the data structure at any depth.
+And it's wrapped in `FormPathLeaves`, the type for a nested path, so we can reach into the data structure at any depth.

 > Nested data requires the `dataType` option to be set to `'json'`.
 Read more about it [here](/concepts/nested-data).